 - Customers are to stay in their vehicles until it is their turn to be serviced.

 Implement Hygiene and Disinfectant Procedures

-- Employees dealing directly with customers within a 2-metre range should wear an adequate mask if there is no physical barrier in place and practise adequate hand hygiene after servicing each costumer by washing their hands with soap and water (or alcohol-based hand sanitizer) for at least 20 seconds.
+- Employees dealing directly with customers within a 2-metre range must wear an adequate mask if there is no physical barrier in place and practise adequate hand hygiene after servicing each customer by washing their hands with soap and water (or alcohol-based hand sanitizer) for at least 20 seconds.

 - Encourage customers to use tapping when paying and establish a protocol to sanitize the keypad after each use if tapping is not used.

 - If card transactions are not possible, cash transactions can be accepted provided the transaction time is limited and the cashier uses hand sanitizer immediately after handling money.